nhoizey/nicolas-hoizey.com/src/about/the-website.md

 - the *players* of videos, including Youtube, Vimeo or Dailymotion
 - the *widgets* of certain services, including Ulule, Speakerdeck or Slideshare
-- Google Analytics, to find out what's going on on the site.
+- Matomo, to find out what's going on on the site.

 # Comments